MPI-Dortmund/cryolo/source/tutorials/text_modules/data_prep_filter_pick_filament.rst

 Here is how to pick filaments:

 First you need to create a new layer for picking filaments.
 Switch to the tab :guilabel:`Organize_layer` and click :guilabel:`Create filament layer`.
-I assume that your only have one image stack open, in case you don't please adapt :guilabel:`Target image layer` accordingly.
+I assume that you only have one image stack open, in case you don't please adapt :guilabel:`Target image layer` accordingly.
 Switch to the :guilabel:`boxmanager` tab.
 Open the list of coordinates by pressing the little :guilabel:`+`.

 The filaments are placed as follows: